 You don’t have to look very far to become overwhelmed by the plethora of contradictory information in circulation, which makes it very difficult to know who and what to listen to.
 I come across simple misconceptions and bad advice all the time and it never fails to surprise me.
 In an attempt to try and find some clarity, I reached out to acting coach and director Lise Olson.

-Lise has been auditioning people internationally for UK drama schools for 17 years and currently leads the MA in Acting at the Birmingham School of Acting.
+Lise has been auditioning people internationally for UK drama schools for 17 years and currently leads the MA in Acting at the Royal Birmingham Conservatoire.
 She is the recipient of directing awards in both the US and UK, and her West End credits include The Witches of Eastwick, Coyote on a Fence and A View From The Bridge.
-Last year she directed the European Premiere of The Sins of Sor Juana for BSA.
+Last year she directed the European Premiere of The Sins of Sor Juana for RBC.

 I was very eager to get her opinion on some of the most common questions I receive.